boldbi/bold-bi-docs/docs/faq/how-to-hide-release-alert-banner-in-bold-bi-application.md

 ## Release alert banner

-The release alert banner will show the details about the latest release version and its key features.
+The release alert banner will display the details about the latest release version and its key features.
 It will appear on your site pages when the latest version is released in Bold BI.

 ![Release Banner](/static/assets/faq/images/release-banner.png)

 ## Hide release alert banner

-1. To hide release banner alert banner, go to the UMS `Settings` page.
+1. To hide the release banner alert, go to the UMS `Settings` page.

     `Example: http://{yourdomain}/ums/administration`

     ![UMS Settings](/static/assets/faq/images/ums-settings.png)

-2. Select the `Configuration` tab from settings menu and choose `bi/config.xml` on the `Search your files` drop-down.
+2. Select the `Configuration` tab from the settings menu and choose `bi/config.xml` from the `Search your files` drop-down.

     ![UMS BI Config](/static/assets/faq/images/ums-bi-config.png)

-3. Set `true` to the `HideReleaseAlert` node, then `Save` the bi/config.xml file.
+3. Set the `HideReleaseAlert` node to `true`, then `save` the bi/config.xml file.

     `<HideReleaseAlert>true</HideReleaseAlert>`